🆕 Build and deploy Haystack pipelines with deepset Studio

 Indexing Pipeline

-The indexing pipeline is responsible for preparing the data that creates the context for a LLM’s response.
+The indexing pipeline is responsible for preparing the data that creates the context for an LLM’s response.
 This pipeline may include components for data cleaning, chunking, embedding, and ultimately storing the processed data i.e. embeddings in a vector database to create a searchable context.

 This pipeline involves indexing a PDF file into a vector database (here Qdrant database), which includes preprocessing, cleaning, splitting, and embedding the data.
 Haystack offers a variety of components to build this type of pipeline.
 In this example, we’ll be using the following components:

-: A PDF converter that transforms a PDF file into Document dataclass which Haystack can use within the pipeline.DocumentCleaner
+• PyPDFtoDocument:A PDF converter that transforms a PDF file into a document dataclass, which Haystack can use within the pipeline.

-: A preprocessing document cleaner component that removes unnecessary elements such as empty lines, headers, and footers, ensuring cleaner data.DocumentSplitter
+• DocumentCleaner: A preprocessing document cleaner component that removes unnecessary elements such as empty lines, headers, and footers, enabling cleaner data.

-: This component breaks down large documents into smaller, manageable chunks for embedding and storage.
+• DocumentSplitter: This component breaks down large documents into smaller, manageable chunks for embedding and storage.
 You can customize the split by word, sentence, or passage, and define the length of each chunk and the overlap between them.
-This helps navigate challenges like LLM context limits and ensures that during the retrieval phase, only the most relevant segments are fetched for processing.NvidiaDocumentEmbedder
+This helps navigate challenges like LLM context limits and ensures that during the retrieval phase, only the most relevant segments are fetched for processing.

 We can configure each of these components individually and connect them together in the deepset Studio to build the indexing pipeline.
 Fig. 2 shows the final visual design of the built indexing pipeline in the deepset Studio.